 The cactus longhorn beetle has a hunched stance and elongated, almost horsy head.
-At an inch long or more, with shiny, black fused wings and huge antennae, cactus longhorn beetles look like they can do some damage.
-And they do, but not as much as their larvae.
+At an inch (2.5 cm.) long or more, with shiny, black fused wings and huge antennae, cactus longhorn beetles look like they can do some damage, and they do, but not as much as their larvae.

 In rare or valuable cactus specimens, a regimen of vigilance and control of cactus longhorn beetles is necessary to protect the plants.
-You can spot longhorn beetles on cactus in summer, in the early morning and at sunset.
+You can spot longhorn beetles on cacti in summer, in the early morning, and at sunset.

 Cactus Longhorn Beetle Info